yavuzff/scalable-multimodal-similarity-search/README.md

 #### Compile C++ code and setup Python bindings:
 1. `cd cpp`
+2. `cmake -S . -B cmake-build-debug`
+3. `cmake --build cmake-build-debug -j 6 --target cppindex`
-2. `pip install ./pybinding`.
+4. `pip install ./pybinding`

       Note: IDE may not index the module correctly.
 This is not the case if you run `python3 pybinding/setup.py install` instead.

 #### Run sample Python code:
 1. From the project root, run `python3 -m src.main`